justin808/justin808.github.io/source/_posts/2013-05-08-strategies-for-rails-logging-and-error-handling.markdown

 <p>
-Here's some tips on logging setup and error handling, including a utility method to log the stack and send an email.
+Here's some tips on logging setup and error handling, including a utility method to log the stack trace and send an email.
 </p>

 <div id="table-of-contents">